 When I first heard about Kenneth Branagh’s adaptation of the classic Agatha Christie novel Murder on the Orient Express I was super excited.
 I mean why wouldn’t I be?
 I adore Agatha Christie, love Hercule Poirot, and will watch anything starring the legend that is Kenny B. Then I saw the first picture of him as the Belgian detective and my excitement started to wane somewhat.
 That fucking moustache man!
-It looked like it had to been drawn on his face with soft-serve ice cream.
+It looked like it had been drawn on his face with soft-serve ice cream.
 I’m all for new interpretations of familiar characters but David Suchet’s moustache is a classic.
 So slick and proud.
 I agree that Poirot’s moustache needs to be an impressive statement but I don’t think he’d have made the statement that Branagh appears to be making.
 Still, it wasn’t enough to put me off wanting to see it.
 What put me off more was the casting of Johnny Depp.
-I realise we’ll never know the true story of what happened with him and Amber Heard but I still think Hollywood have brushed it aside too quickly.
-I think it’s bullshit that such a highly paid actor can be accused of abusing his wife yet still land high profile work in this and the Fantastic Beasts franchise.
-I’m all for inncocent until proven guilty but Johnny Depp is proper suss.
-I’d have preferred him to get a bit of down time after the accusations… just to let him know he’s not infallible.
-So I wasn’t really in a rush to see it anyway but then I heard cavalcade of negative reviews.
-Although, I knew I couldn’t resist the lure of Kenny B for ever though.
+I realise we’ll never know the true story of what happened with him and Amber Heard but I still think Hollywood has brushed it aside too quickly.
+I’d have preferred him to get a bit of downtime after the accusations… just to let him know he’s not infallible.
+So I wasn’t really in a rush to see it anyway but then I heard a cavalcade of negative reviews.
+Although, I knew I couldn’t resist the lure of Kenny B forever though.

 Having now seen it, I wouldn’t say that I was completely naive before I watched it but I also won’t say that this film convinced me it was necessary to tell this story again.
 Kenneth Branagh’s attempt to revolutionise the character of Hercule Poirot is to give him OCD instead of just being a bit fussy.
 I can see where he was going with this idea but, in the end, I don’t really think it added much or really translated well onto the screen.
 Aside from an opening sequence involving eggs and a slight change to the final scene, the OCD didn’t really matter to proceedings.
 It just seemed like a gimmick that stood out for being a step too far.
 Still, I liked Branagh’s approach to the detective for the most part and I really wasn’t expecting to.
 I love David Suchet’s portrayal in the television series and have been unable to imagine anyone else doing it justice.
 Branagh didn’t go too over-the-top with his performance and, while different, was not terrible when compared to someone like Suchet or Albert Finney.
 He’ll never be the definitive Poirot but he’ll do.

 Although, I’m not too sure I’m as much a fan of Branagh’s direction.
 He seemed too preoccupied with creating visual interest and filming over-head to really worry about the basics of storytelling.
 Maybe he was just so aware that people are familiar with this tale that he decided he didn’t really need to tell it?
-There are so many sweeping views of the train as it travels through the snowy surroundings and focus on the CGI’d train stuck in a snowdrift but very little time to get to know characters.
-The interrogation seemed to be over in the blink of an eye and there was more time and effort put into deducing the conundrum from the opening scenes than in the one that gave the film its title.
+There are so many sweeping views of the train as it travels through the snowy surroundings and plenty of shots of a CGI train stuck in a snowdrift.
+What’s missing is little time to get to know the characters.
+The interrogation seemed to be over in the blink of an eye.
+There was more time and effort put into deducing the conundrum from the opening scenes than in the one that gave the film its title.
 Everything seems to be wrapped up really quickly and it causes the film to lack any real feeling of tension or intrigue.
 You won’t be gripped to find out whodunnit here.

 Branagh has tackled his source material in a very nostalgic and classic way.
 He’s trying to reproduce the sense of the 1974 Sidney Lumet version but for a modern cinema audience.
 He too has brought together an incredible cast of people and has made an incredibly beautiful film.
 As an added bonus, the film was shot on 65mm film.
 Everything about Branagh’s adaptation screams old-timey luxury and, I have to admit, it’s stunning.
 The outdoor scenes are breathtaking and the scene of the avalanche that causes the train to derail is quite a spectacle.
 Everything was on track for this to be a fantastic film… it’s such a shame, then, that it isn’t.
 Even the cast is on super shaky ground.
 The majority of his all-star team get very little to work with whilst many just fall into oblivion.
 Johnny Depp is horribly miscast as the victim who becomes a ridiculous caricature of an American gangster.
 Great actors like Judi Dech, Olivia Coleman, and Penélope Cruz are sidelined in the worst way.
 Thankfully, there are some strong performances from the likes of Daisy Ridley, Josh Gad, and Michelle Pfieffer to make up for it.